-AJC failed to implement an adequate system of internal controls to assure ongoing compliance with the BSA.
-AJC's failure to implement adequate internal controls exposed the card club to a heightened risk of money laundering and criminal activity.
+club to a heightened risk of money laundering and criminal activity.
 Indeed, a federal criminal investigation led to the 2011 racketeering indictment and conviction of two AJC customers and others for loan-sharking and other illicit activities conducted at AJC with the direct assistance of the card club's employees.
 Loan-sharks, who extended extortionate and unlawful credit to patrons of AJC, openly used AJC to facilitate their activities by conducting illicit transactions within the card club, using the card club's gaming chips and U.S. currency.
 Some AJC employees knew that the transactions involved loan-sharking funds and, in some instances, acted to facilitate the transactions.
 AJC failed to implement adequate policies and procedures to identify and report the criminal activity that took place inside the card club.
 Deficiencies in AJC's internal controls persisted over an extended period of time.
 For example, through 2013, the program AJC instituted was incomplete and contained numerous gaps.
 The 2012 AML program's section on the negotiable instruments log consisted solely of a highlighted phrase, "Describe Card Club procedures."
-Other sections of the AML program were blank, omitted, or contained placeholders such as "Insert explanation of how we intend to accomplish," "Insert Description of Systems in Place," and "find actual wording."
+Other sections of the AML program are blank, omitted, or contain placeholders such as "Insert explanation of how we intend to accomplish," "Insert Description of Systems in Place," and "find actual wording."
 Other internal controls deficiencies persisted beyond 2012.
 AJC continued to lack adequate policies and procedures to determine when a customer should receive additional scrutiny after the filing of a Suspicious Activity Report (SAR).
 When it filed multiple SARs on a customer, AJC often failed to adequately monitor and review subsequent customer activity.
 For example, in 2016, AJC subjected the card club to a high risk of money laundering when it failed to monitor one customer, on whom it filed nine SARs for suspicious source of funds between 2012 and 2015.
-Despite the fact that the customer engaged in over \$1.8 million of cash-in transactions from June 2016 through September 2016, AJC did not adequately monitor that customer's transactions to determine if it should file a SAR.

-13 J. in a Criminal Case, United States v.
+Despite the fact 12 J. in a Criminal Case, United States v.
 Cuong Mach Binh Tieu, et al., No. CR-11-00097 (N.D.
 CA. July 5, 2012), ECF No. 263, ECF No. 554.
+13 Id.